-Trump moves to remove Syria from US state sponsor of terrorism list
+Trump to remove Syria from US state sponsor of terrorism list

 terrorism political figures

-US President Donald Trump has formally begun the process of removing Syria from the US list of state sponsors of terrorism.
-This decision marks a major shift in Washington's policy toward Damascus.
+President Donald Trump has formally begun the process of removing Syria from the United States list of state sponsors of terrorism.
+On Wednesday, Trump informed Congress of his decision to rescind the decades-old designation, a move that marks a major shift in Washington's policy toward Damascus.

-President Trump informed Syrian President Ahmed al-Sharaa of the decision on Wednesday during a meeting on the sidelines of a NATO summit in Turkey.
-Trump cited efforts by al-Sharaa to unify the country and stated that the move would help rebuild the war-ravaged nation.
+The announcement came as President Trump met with Syrian President Ahmed al-Sharaa on the sidelines of a NATO summit in Turkey.
+During the meeting, Trump told al-Sharaa that the move would help rebuild the war-ravaged country and cited al-Sharaa's efforts to unify the nation.

-Secretary of State Marco Rubio formally notified Congress of the move, which requires a 45-day review to be finalized.
-The decision will become effective in 45 days unless lawmakers take the unlikely step of blocking it.
+Secretary of State Marco Rubio formally informed Congress of the move, which will become effective in 45 days unless lawmakers take the unlikely step of blocking it.
+This period requires Congress to conduct a review to make the decision final.

-Rescinding the designation could help enable Syria’s reintegration into the global economy as it recovers from a civil war that has lasted nearly 14 years.
+Rescinding the designation could help enable Syria's reintegration into the global economy as the country recovers from a nearly 14-year civil war.

 Trump moves to remove Syria from US list of state sponsors of terrorism